icure/medtech-docs/sdks/how-to/how-to-share-data.md

 // p retrieves `healthcareElement` and shares it with hcp2 await pApi.healthcareElementApi.giveAccessTo( await pApi.healthcareElementApi.getHealthcareElement(healthcareElement.id),
-  pApi.dataOwnerApi.getDataOwnerIdOf(hcp2),
+  pApi.dataOwnerApi.getDataOwnerIdOf(hcp2User),
 )
 ```

 ## Sharing data as a patient

-Also patient data owners can create entities and share them with other data owners.
+Patient data owners can create entities and share them with other data owners.
 In this example `p` creates a data sample and shares it with `hcp1`, then `hcp1` shares it also with `hcp2`.

 <!-- file://code-samples/how-to/sharing-data/index.mts snippet:create and share a data sample-->